growdigital/forestgarden.wales/content/blog/livestream-planning-may-2020.md

 ## [Zoom invite](https://us04web.zoom.us/s/77786389692?pwd=S2RST1dBTG54YkhHb3k4K1BLYllSZz09)<br>Meeting ID: 777 8638 9692<br>Password: strawberry

 The livestream starts promptly at 10am, the Zoom chat at 10.30am.
 I’ve only used Zoom a couple of times, so there’s bound to be a Technical Disaster of monumental proportions.
-Whatever happens, it should be enteratining.
+Whatever happens, it should be entertaining.